Sensirion/arduino-core/README.md

 function `sendFrame()` form `SensirionShdlcCommunication` as shown below.
 You need to replace `STREAMOBJECT` with the initialized Stream object of your choice.
 To receive the reply from the sensor call the following with the same Stream object.
+Here you need to add a timeout (in micro seconds), consult the data sheet of your sensor for more specific information on the best timeout value.

-You can then decode the received frame by first calling `processHeader()` and then decoding the frame by using the different get members to decode your data.
+You can decode the frame by using the different get members to convert the received data to desired data types.

-Lastly call `processTail()` to check the checksum of the data.
-If a non zero error code is returned the data is corrupted and must be discarded.
+All functions return a error code if an error occurs during execution and zero otherwise.

 ```cpp
 uint8_t txBuffer[256];